appohfaiths/appohfaiths/README.md

 </h1>

 <h4 align="center">
-I'm a Front-End Web Developer, Content Creator 💻, Video Editor and Music Producer 📸!
+I'm a Front-End Developer 💻, and Mobile App Developer, and Webmaster
 </h4>

-I love the entire process of developing creative websites and building software.
+I love the entire process of developing creative websites, mobile apps and building software.

 ### 🤝 Connect with me: